 Services for UW in the High School

-UW in the High School (UWHS) is a program administered by UW Education Outreach in which high school students can complete University of Washington courses - and earn UW credit - in their own classrooms and with their own teachers.
+- UW in the High School.
+UWHS is a program administered by UW Professional & Continuing Education in which high school students can complete University of Washington courses in their own classrooms.

-UWHS instructors are welcome to bring their students to visit the UW Libraries, but are requested to register plans ahead of time by filling out the following online form.
+- Library visits.
+UWHS instructors are welcome to bring students to visit the UW Libraries, but are requested to register plans ahead of time by Planning Your Class Library Visit.